upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_class_sprite_sync_diagnostics.md

 by default and disabled by `Settings.tweakForRom()` when a ROM handler does not support Gen 3 trainer class/sprite row serialization.

-The implementation intentionally does not change the existing class-name text feature.
-If both options are enabled, class-name text remapping and class/sprite assignment remain separate operations.
+`Randomize Trainer Names` remains separate and changes only trainer personal names.
+It does not provide class ID or sprite mappings.

+When both `Randomize Trainer Class Names` and `MODE-TRAINER-CLASS-SPRITE-SYNC` are enabled, the class-name randomizer records its old class ID -> target class ID mapping.
+Sprite Sync then assigns each trainer to the mapped target class ID and uses an observed `trainerPic` from that target class.
+The class-name text table is restored to the original class labels so the displayed class, class ID and visible pic describe the same target class.

 ## Scope

 The first implementation is conservative:

 - Gen 3 only
-- regular trainers only
-- excludes runtime-source rows
+- off by default
+- requires Trainer Class Names randomization to provide a class ID mapping
+- follows that mapping instead of choosing an independent random class/pic pair
-- excludes rival/friend, gym leader, Elite Four, champion, strong/boss and other tagged special trainers through the existing `Trainer` classification helpers
+- allows rival, gym, Elite Four, champion and other special target classes when the class-name randomizer selected that class
-- uses only class/sprite pairs already observed on eligible regular trainers
+- uses only `trainerPic` values observed on trainers with the target class ID
+- skips only target classes that have no observed valid pic ID
 - writes `trainerClass` and `trainerPic` only when the new opt-in feature made assignments

-The feature does not mutate trainer names or trainer-class text strings.
+The feature does not mutate trainer personal names.

 ## Writer behavior